OpenDSA/OpenDSA/RST/en/Glossary.rst

       Synonym for :term:`radix`.

    base case
-      In recursion or inductive proofs, the base case is the termination condition.
-This ois a simple input or value that can be solved (or proved in the case of induction) without resorting to a recursive call (or induction hypothesis).
+      In :term:`recursion` or :term:`proof by induction`, the base case is the termination condition.
+      This is a simple input or value that can be solved (or proved in the case of induction) without resorting to a recursive call (or the :term:`induction hypothesis`).

    base type
       The data type for the elements in a set.
 For example, the set